 All of these categories are assessed on a points system.
 It is important to emphasise the overall framework for eligibility.

-Applicants must first meet the basic entry requirements and then score enough points through the
+Applicants must first meet the basic entry requirements and then score enough points through the points assessment.

 The following are many of the entry requirements that applicants must meet:

 Nominated occupation – you must be able to “nominate” an occupation on the skilled occupation list and then show that you meet the educational standards for entry through a skills assessment.